 And the sheer volume of content and engagement on LinkedIn will simply explode as more people have time and indeed purpose to find and seek.

 And there is already a huge amount of content aligned to the Coronavirus crises and related topics to help us get through the shocks and changes.

-Using and following strong and aligned Hashtags on LinkedIn will be more important than ever… There has been several new hashtags with big Follower & Post metrics arisen from the crises.
-And many existing hashtags with alignment to the issues are increased in followers and content.
+Using and following strong and aligned Hashtags on LinkedIn will be more important than ever.
+There has been several new hashtags with big Follower & Post metrics arisen from the crises.
+And many existing hashtags with alignment to the issues are increased in followers and content rapidly.

 Why hashtags matter

-Hashtags have been really important since 2017 when LinkedIn re-introduced them and they have taken a new life of their own.
-But they are more critical than ever to ensure distribution and visibility of content.
-We need all the support we can get right!
+Hashtags have been important since 2017 when LinkedIn re-introduced them and then mobilised to desktop as well as mobile mid 2018.
+They are more critical than ever now to amplify distribution and visibility of content.

 General Hashtag Tips

-- Do not hashtag stuff your content the maximum number for best results is less than 4 hashtags per post/article.
+- Do not hashtag stuff your content the maximum number for best results keep to is 3 (or 4 max) hashtags per post/article.
 This applies to all content on LinkedIn, irrelevant of COVID19 and related topics.

 Using 10, 20, and 30 (I’ve even seen 60) just makes people look desperate and/or unfocussed on their topic and value.
 Your personal brand matters so less hashtags is definitely more.